chbh-opensource/chbh-on-bear/docs/software/python.md

 module load IPython/8.5.0-GCCcore-11.3.0
 ```

-You can then start an iPython session from a terminal;
+You can then start an iPython session from a terminal:

 ```shell
 ipython --pylab=tk
 ```

-and start running some python code using your loaded libraries
+and start running some Python code using your loaded libraries:

 ```python
 import numpy as np